Take Full Responsibility for Your Life

 I assume full responsibility.
 Nothing less will do.

-When I understood and accepted that I was responsible for everything in my life up until now, I realised that I have the controls to create my future.
-If there was something in my life that I was not happy with, and I created that, I could uncreate it, and recreate something better to replace it.
+When I understood and accepted that I was responsible for everything in my life, I realised that I have the controls to create my future.
+So, for example, if there was something in my life that I was not happy with, and I made that, I could uncreate it and recreate something better to replace it.

 But, this is not easy.
-Most people, including me, have been conditioned to blame outside forces for the parts of our lives that are not working.
-The real problem is – us!
-It’s time to stop making excuses.
-We’re the ones who created it.
+Most people blame outside forces for the parts of our lives that are not working.
+But, the real problem is us!
+It's time to stop making excuses.
+We're the ones who created it.

 Though the concept of taking full responsibility is simple, it is not necessarily easy to implement.
 It requires concentration, awareness, discipline, and a willingness to experiment and take risks.

 Now, I always take full responsibility for my life.

 I'm more attentive to what I'm doing and to the results I'm producing.
 I often ask myself, "Is this working?
 Could I be doing it better?
 Could I be doing something different?
 Could I stop doing this?"

 I ask more for feedback.
 And I'm not afraid to hear the truth.
 I believe I'm better off knowing because then I can do something about it.
 Otherwise, it takes longer, and it's more challenging for me to expand and grow.

 I slow down and take my time.
 I pay attention to what is happening around me.
 When I sense something is wrong, I ask myself, "How am I creating or allowing this to happen?
 What am I doing that's not working?
 What do I need to experiment with and see if it works?"